Activities

 • Make an Origami DNA model at DNAi website.
 Or download the PDF files for Instructions and Template.

-• Try this "Tour of the Basics" WebQuest from the Genetic Science Learning Center.
+• Take the “Tour of the Basics” at the Genetic Science Learning Center.

 • With this Activity, simulate "RNA Transcription" and get the Templates for RNA and DNA nucleotides.
 These are suggestions for the order of DNA bases.
 They can be cut out and one given to each group.
 To have students go further, have them use their mRNA models to do the "RNA Translation" Activity.

-• "Have Your DNA and Eat It Too" has students build a model from edible materials.
+• “Have Your DNA and Eat It Too” (pdf) has students build a model from edible materials.

-• With this "Gene Mutation" Activity, demonstrate the difference between frameshift and point mutations.
+• With this “Gene Mutation” (doc) Activity, demonstrate the difference between frameshift and point mutations.

 • "DNA and Genes" Crossword Puzzle and solution.
 Or Matt H. contributed this cleaner pdf version of the crossword.